je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 There is another common feature among the projections predictions above.
 All the fitted infection number I overestimate the situation.
 Is the model being too pessimistic?
 From our previous study on SARS, we always observe an overestimation in the early stageof 30% or 40% training data.
 Except on novel corona virus, Gompertz curve done on February 1st, 2020 underestimated all the numbers back on February 1st, 2020.
 Right now, we should be very cautious with the result.
 Next thing you know, it this shitstorm may turn to a pandemic outbreak.

-Recently Amid the current outbreak, I have been reading a lot of stories about bats, snakes and pangolins from Le Parisien.
+Recently I have been reading a lot of stories about bats, snakes and pangolins from Le Parisien.
 What did they do to cause the global crisis?
 Can we blame Uranium-235’s half-life for what happened in Chernobyl?

 ###### This chapter is finished on February 18th, 2020.
 No further updates.